Jotham P. Allds: Bribery scandal

 After the death of President pro tem John Raines near the end of the previous year, it became necessary for the Republican majority to elect a successor.
 The majority of the Republican state senators met in caucus on January 4, 1910, and chose Allds who was supported by the Republican party machine.
 Seven state senators, allied with reform governor Charles Evans Hughes and objecting to Allds, met separately at the Ten Eyck Hotel in Albany, New York.
 At this meeting, State Senator Benn Conger told his fellow senators that he had paid Allds a bribe of $1000 in 1901, when both had been assemblymen and Allds was the Majority Leader of the State Assembly, to kill a bill objected to by bridge construction companies in which Conger was interested.
 On January 5, Allds was chosen President pro tempore and Majority Leader of the State Senate.
-Shortly afterwards the Conger's statement about the bribe was leaked to the press, but Conger then denied having paid the bribe himself.
+Shortly afterwards Conger's statement about the bribe was leaked to the New York Evening Post, but Conger then denied having paid the bribe himself.
 On January 20, the State Senate appointed a Committee on Plan and Scope (three senators: Brackett, Grady and Meade) to decide on how to proceed.
 The committee decided to investigate only this one charge and hear testimony before the full senate.
 On January 30, Conger filed the accusation before the State Senate, stating that Allds had "demanded, received and accepted $1,000 on or about April 23, 1901, in consideration for his failure to pass a certain bill then pending before the Assembly."
 On February 3, Allds answered the accusation with a denial.
 Hiram G. Moe testified before the State Senate on February 8 and 9 that he had handed over the envelope containing the money.
 On February 23, Allds resigned the Presidency pro tempore, and on March 11 George H. Cobb was chosen to succeed.
 On March 29, the State Senate found Allds guilty by a vote of 40 to 9, but Allds had resigned just before the begin of the session to avoid expulsion.
 On April 4, Conger also resigned his seat, and retired from politics.
 Allds died of liver disease at Norwich Memorial Hospital in Norwich, N.Y., in 1923.